 - Go-to Alias: In John Gardner's novels, Bond often uses the alias of 'James Boldman'.

 - Fleming originally gave him a .25 Beretta 418, until advice from Major Boothroyd lead Bond to obtain his signature .32 PPK in Dr. No, although Bond initially took a .38 Centennial Airweight to Crab Key before losing it, later using a standard .38 S&W during the climax.
-Fleming also has him keep a Colt Single Action Army for attacking vehicles during car chases.
-In "From a View to a Kill", Bond is armed with a Colt 1911 during a stakeout.
+Fleming also has him keep a 'long-barrelled .45 Colt' as a heavier sidearm.
+In "From a View to a Kill", the long-barrelled Colt is revealed to be an M1911A1, as Bond is nearly killed because he kept the safety catch on to avoid outright killing his enemies.
 During The Spy Who Loved Me, in addition to his PPK, he has a Police Positive as a backup weapon, which he gives to Vivienne.

 - When John Gardner took over, he equipped Bond with a FN 1903, thanks to the PPK being withdrawn from police service after a kidnapping attempt on Princess Anne in 1974, as her bodyguard's PPK jammed when he tried to intervene.
-After criticism from fans for choosing a very old pistol, Gardner had Bond using a HK VP70 for the next 2 novels until finally settling on the ASP 9mm.
+After criticism from fans for choosing a very old pistol, Gardner had Bond using a HK VP70 for the next novel, then a Heckler & Koch P7, until finally settling on the ASP 9mm.
 Bond also keeps a .44 Ruger Super Redhawk in place of the Colt SAA.

 - Raymond Benson had Bond switching between his signature PPK and the Walther P99.
 Appropriately, the PPK was used for covert missions, while the P99 was used during missions that did not require concealment.